Technology and SEN

-However you look at it students with additional needs do not have the same access to technology as their peers.
+Children with additional needs do not have the same access to technology as their peers.
 Specialist equipment is very expensive.
 The school may have excellent provision, is this the same at home?
 In their residential provision?
-Will the same technology or better be available to them in their future placements?
+Will the same assistive technology or better be available to them in their future placements?
 I hope the answer is yes.
-The nature of innovation within the technology industry means this technology becomes more affordable everyday.
-In my experience there are many technologies that with a bit of thought can be easily adapted to meet a need within any provision.
+The nature of innovation within the technology industry means this technology becomes more affordable every day.
+In my experience, there are many technologies that with a bit of thought can be easily adapted to meet a need within any provision.

 Resources and Adaptations